I Think I Have a Sick Bearded Dragon, What Can I Do?

 This is where your bearded dragon has ingested something that it can’t digest.
 This could be sand from the vivarium, if your substrate is sand or soil.
 Or it could be because you feed too many hard-shelled foods such as crickets or mealworms.
 The hard exoskeleton of these insects are much more difficult for bearded dragons to digest and end up building up in the gut and causing impaction.

 It can also happen if your bearded dragon can’t digest food because it’s not warm enough or is becoming dehydrated.
+The light and temperature in their environment is very important to avoid an impacted bearded dragon or indeed for avoiding various other things that cause a sick bearded dragon.

 Metabolic Bone Disease (MBD)